CtrlK

 Conciseness

-The content is mostly efficient but includes some unnecessary explanation.
+Mostly efficient but includes some unnecessary explanation.
 The 3 C's and INVEST criteria definitions are somewhat redundant for Claude, and the 'Output Deliverables' section restates what's already implied by the template and example.
-The 'Further Reading' link adds minimal value.
+The 'Use when' line and description overlap with the opening paragraph.

 2 / 3